neuaiskunkworks/neuaiskunkworks/README.md

 - #### Joining any Research Group:
 If you’re interested in any Research Groups, then fill-up this [FORM](https://bit.ly/3hGfjLz)

+- #### Crowdfunding Campaign:
-- We are fundraising to purchase a dedicated compute node for our club and we could really use your help!!
+We are fundraising to purchase a dedicated compute node for our club and we could really use your help!!
 Make a donation here: https://www.northeastern.edu/huskystarter/project/ai-skunkworks/